brynnaj/movie-challenge/README.md

 Before using this script, ensure you have Node.js installed on your machine.

 ## Usage
-Run the script with the title of the movie as a command-line argument.
+Run the script with the title of the movie as a command-line argument. (example: 'Toy Story', 'Inception')